Jumping Robot Salto-1P Now Goes Where You Tell It To

 The fact that Salto-1P behaves ballistically means that it follows very predictable trajectories, which is good, but it also means that the only control that you have over the thing is during the excessively brief instant when it’s making contact with the ground.
 This can make things tricky, since most of the control that you get comes from the angle of Salto-1P’s leg at touchdown and the length of its leg (which affects how much power goes into the next jump), and that’s it.

 In their tests, Salto-1P’s new controller proved to be a significant improvement over the original Raibert controller.
-Over a series of 95 randomish and occasionally aggressive hops, the standard deviation of Salto-1P’s foot placement error was just 0.1 meter, three times better that the error of a Raibert controller, and 95 percent of its touchdowns were within 0.3 m of the targeted position.
-This the kind of reliable, targeted jumping that allows the robot to hop on a chair, although anything much smaller than a chair is still a bit of a challenge at the moment.
+Over a series of 95 randomish and occasionally aggressive hops, the standard deviation of Salto-1P’s foot placement error was just 0.1 meter, three times better that the error of a Raibert controller, and 95 percent of its touchdowns were within 0.3 meter of the targeted position.
+This is the kind of reliable, targeted jumping that allows the robot to hop on a chair, although anything much smaller than a chair is still a bit of a challenge at the moment.

 As you might expect, the more aggressive Salto-1P’s jumping is, the less precise it is.
-Optimal precision comes after a series of small jumps, while the hyper-aggressive long distance flinging itself about that we’ve seen in the past is much more difficult to target.
+Optimal precision comes after a series of small jumps, while the hyperaggressive long-distance flinging itself about that we’ve seen in the past is much more difficult to target.
 With a mid-to-low jump height, Salto-1P can handle both moving targets and surfaces that aren’t flat and level, like the office chair in the video.
-And it’s likely to get better at what it does, too: We spoke with Justin Yim at IROS, who told us that he’s working towards increasing Salto-1P’s jumping precision even more, while also weaning it off of the external localization and computing systems that keep it confined indoors.
+And it’s likely to get better at what it does, too: We spoke with Justin Yim at IROS, who told us that he’s working toward increasing Salto-1P’s jumping precision even more, while also weaning it off of the external localization and computing systems that keep it confined indoors.

 Comments